mozilla/ecosystem-platform/docs/relying-parties/tutorials/integrating-with-fxa.md

 ## Overview

 Firefox Accounts integration is available for Mozilla groups on request.
 This integration is handled using [OAuth 2.0][oauth], [OpenID Connect][openidconnect], and [webhooks][webhook] for authentication, authorization, and receiving events regarding FxA users.
-Integrations with FxA assume the role of a [**Relying Party (RP)**][relying-party].
+Integrations with FxA assume the role of a [Relying Party (RP)][relying-party].

 ## Pre-Development

 Before starting integration, please send a request to fxa-staff[at]mozilla.com to request a short meeting so we can all document our expectations and timelines.
 Please include answers to the following questions in the email:

 0. **What type of Relying Party are you integrating?**
     Examples would be, a web site, a native app, a browser, or an extension in the browser.

 0. **Do you know how to implement OAuth?**

 0. **Will you need read access to a user’s profile data?**
     See [available profile data](#profile-data).

-0. **Will you need *ongoing* read access to a user’s profile data?**
+0. **Will you need *ongoing* read access to a user’s profile data even if the user isn't actively logging in?**
     If necessary, a relying party can use a _refresh token_ to query for a user's profile data, whether or not that user is logged in to the relying party.
 For example, if a user changes their email address and